DistrictDataLabs/yellowbrick/docs/api/figures.rst

 Figures and Axes
 ================

+This document is an open letter to the PyData community, particularly those that are involved in matplotlib development.
+We'd like to get some advice on the API choice we've made and thoughts about our use of the matplotlib Axes objects.

 One of the most complex parts of designing a visualization library around matplotlib is working with figures and axes.
 As defined in `The Lifecycle of a Plot <https://matplotlib.org/tutorials/introductory/lifecycle.html>`_, these central objects of matplotlib plots are as follows:

 - A Figure is the final image that may contain 1 or more Axes.